| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 Risk Management & Compliance Training Symposium" in Washington, D.C., USA.
 FISMA is the Federal

+Information Security Management Act of 2002, which provides the framework for securing the U.S. government's information technology.
 Topics covered in the briefing session included standards-based vulnerability and remediation capabilities; Open Vulnerability and Assessment Language (OVAL); standards-compliant test rules to drive assessment and reporting using commercial products; leveraging OVAL-compliant versions of the DISA STIGS or CIS benchmarks with commercial tools; improving reporting of vulnerability and configuration status for FISMA; and leveraging automation and standards to make FISMA reporting economical.
+Visit the CME Calendar page for information on this and other upcoming events.
+Back to top March 21, 2006 New CME Identifier Released: CME-934 CME-934 was assigned on

 March 20, 2006.
 Aliases for this threat include Authentium: W32/Downloader.SEL@dl